 - Limited capacity.
 We are limiting the number of guests in the building.
 Therefore, you may be required to wait outside until your ticket time.
 Late arrivals will be accommodated based on capacity when possible.

 - Social distancing.
 Along with limited capacity, we have adjusted the guest experience to ensure social distancing.
 Please abide by the social distance markers posted throughout the Museum.

 - Pace your visit.
 To ensure spaces are not overcrowded and all guests are able to have an enriching experience, we highly recommend a visit of no more than 2 hours (including 15 minutes per gallery) and for guests to pace themselves by following a linear path through the exhibition.
 You can prepare for your visit by downloading the map.

 - Wear a mask.
-All guests ages 3+, staff, and volunteers must wear a mask at all times when in the Museum.
-Masks are required protective equipment for the safety of all.
+All guests ages 3+, staff, and volunteers must wear a mask when in the Museum.
 Masks must cover the nose and mouth, be secured with ties or ear loops, and fit snugly against the face.
-NOTE: Masks with valves are not allowed.
-Neck gaiters must have two layers.
-Face shields without masks are not allowed.
+Please follow mask recommendations provided by the CDC (masks should not have valves, no gaiters, etc.).
+Exceptions for those with medical conditions and/or sensory issues can be handled with advance notice.
+Vaccinated guests are required to properly wear masks and follow other safety rules.

 Questions?
 Please review the CDC's Mask and Face Coverings Recommendations and the DC Mayor's Order 2020-080.